UZBEKISTAN: Obstacles, pressure, bribe demands obstruct legal status applications

 Some Imams of registered Mosques, as well as representatives of the Bible Society of Uzbekistan, the Russian Orthodox Church, the registered Protestant Churches, Baha'i and Jewish communities from Samarkand, Jizakh, Surkhandarya and Kashkadarya Regions were summoned to the 20 September Samarkand meeting.

-Without specifying the time period, Kodyrov that four Christian and eight Muslim organisations had recently been registered in Uzbekistan.
+Without specifying the dates, Kadyrov claimed that four Christian and eight Muslim organisations had "recently" been registered.

 Officer Sergei of the SSS secret police told the participating religious leaders that they "must necessarily explain to their communities the authorities' request to cooperate, must inform the authorities about all missionaries and their activity in writing, and assist the authorities to prevent violations of religious freedoms."